 The results couldn’t have been more satisfying.
 Content teams now run the translations process far more efficiently and can easily give stakeholders status updates just by checking the dashboard.
 This has reduced work and effort needed from the content team, letting them focus more on the content itself.
 We also saw significant cost savings from reductions in the amount of duplicate content or unnecessary content being sent for translation.

 Finally, the solution improved visibility and the reporting ability of the content team and its translations.
 This gave higher satisfaction for requesters, and better management control of translation costs.

+Read our post on why it makes sense to build a dashboard in your own CMS.
 Is translation a pain point for your organisation?
 Our technical solution can make the headache disappear fast.
 Contact us and we’ll happily help you out.